 6.30 a.m. and there’s a fierce red-orange glow in the eastern sky over Lake Victoria.

 The slum / shanty town – it’s so awful let’s not mince words – is dire.
-Snaking around the muddy, carrier bag lined railway track between my house and the Mukwano roundabout on the edge of town two or three miles away, live 100, 000 people.
-But would you call it living?
+Snaking around the muddy, carrier bag-lined railway track between my house and the Mukwano roundabout on the edge of town two or three miles away, live 100,000 people (according to some…) but would you call it living?

-Every morning thousands of clean and well-dressed men, women and children pour out of the slum down the railway track into town, the lucky ones to work and school.
-The simple act of being smart for work puts many a slobby Westerner to shame: washing is done by hand in cold water, water has to be laboriously collected in a jerry can every day (there were 40 people queuing for water last time I passed the pump), your underwear has to be left to dry in the open (no such thing as privacy here), clothes are ironed using a charcoal ‘ironbox,’ literally a metal box filled with dangerously hot charcoal.
+Every morning thousands of clean and well-dressed men, women and children pour out of the slum down the railway track into town; the lucky ones go to work and school.
+The simple act of being smart for work puts many a scruffy Westerner to shame.
+Washing is done by hand in cold water, water that has to be laboriously collected in a jerry can every day (there were 40 people queuing for water last time I passed the pump).
+Clothes and underwear has to be left to dry in the open (no such thing as privacy here), and are ironed using a charcoal ‘ironbox,’ literally a metal box filled with dangerously hot charcoal.

 A man is calling like a banshee at the top of his voice.
 He’s met with screaming and shouting by another man.
 I want to know what’s going on but, at the same time, am glad to be ignorant.

 Two weeks ago we heard a major commotion beyond the wall.
 Dozens became hundreds of people, talking, running and shouting.
-I couldn’t see what was going on but I sensed agitation as it got louder and louder.
+I couldn’t see what was going on but I sensed agitation as the noise got louder and louder.
 Suddenly – gunshots!
 Women screamed, men shouted, there was a great whoosh of fear.
-The pace upped and you could sense people fleeing.
+The pace upped and you could sense people fleeing beyond our wall.
 A few more rounds were let off, just a few metres from the house.
 My heart was in my mouth – what were we bearing witness to?

 Within minutes the crowd had dispersed.
 As quickly as it escalated, so things returned to normal.